Diseases & Conditions

 - Swelling along the Achilles tendon or at the back of your heel

-- Bony spurs at the lower part of the tendon at the back of your heel (insertional tendinitis)
+- Bone spurs or pain near the lower part of the tendon at the back of your heel (insertional tendinitis)

 - Pain in the middle of the tendon, (noninsertional tendinitis)

-- Limited range of motion in your ankle—specifically, a decreased ability to flex your foot
+- Limited range of motion in your ankle — specifically, a decreased ability to point your toes downward

-Your doctor may order imaging tests to make sure your symptoms are caused by Achilles tendinitis.
+Your doctor may order imaging tests to help determine if your symptoms are caused by Achilles tendinitis.
+These tests can also help your doctor ascertain the severity of your Achilles tendinitis.

-X-ray tests provide clear images of bones.
-X-rays can show whether the lower part of the Achilles tendon has calcified, or become hardened.
-This calcification indicates insertional Achilles tendinitis.
-In cases of severe noninsertional Achilles tendinitis, there can be calcification in the middle portion of the tendon, as well.
+X-rays provide clear images of bones.
+They can show bone spurs on the back of the heel, which may be present in patients with insertional Achilles tendinitis.
+In cases of severe noninsertional Achilles tendinitis, X-rays may show calcification in the middle portion of the tendon.

 Magnetic Resonance Imaging (MRI)

-Although magnetic resonance imaging (MRI) is not necessary to diagnose Achilles tendinitis, it is important for planning surgery.
-An MRI scan can show how severe the damage is in the tendon.
+Although magnetic resonance imaging (MRI) is not necessary to diagnose Achilles tendinitis, it is important for planning surgery if nonsurgical treatment is not effective.
+An MRI scan can show the severity of the damage in the tendon.
 If surgery is needed, your doctor will select the procedure based on the amount of tendon damage.

-In most cases, nonsurgical treatment options will provide pain relief, although it may take a few months for symptoms to completely subside.
+In most cases of Achilles tendinitis, nonsurgical treatment options will provide adequate pain relief, although it may take a few months for symptoms to completely subside.
 Even with early treatment, the pain may last longer than 3 months.
-If you have had pain for several months before seeking treatment, it may take 6 months before treatment methods take effect.

-Rest.
 The first step in reducing pain is to decrease or even stop the activities that make the pain worse.
-If you regularly do high-impact exercises (such as running), switching to low-impact activities will put less stress on the Achilles tendon.
+If you regularly participate in high-impact exercises (such as running), switching to low-impact activities will decrease the amount of stress on the Achilles tendon.
 Cross-training activities such as biking, elliptical exercise, and swimming are low-impact options to help you stay active.
+Your doctor may recommend an ankle brace or boot immobilization to help with this step.

-Non-steroidal anti-inflammatory medication.
-Drugs such as ibuprofen and naproxen reduce pain and swelling.
+Anti-inflammatory drugs such as ibuprofen and naproxen reduce pain and swelling.
+They can help decrease your pain enough to allow you to perform physical therapy exercises as discussed below.
 They do not, however, reduce the thickening of the degenerated tendon.
 Using the medication for more than 1 month should be reviewed with your primary care doctor.

-Lean forward against a wall with one knee straight and the heel on the ground.
+Calf stretch.
+Lean forward against a wall with one knee straight and your heel on the ground.
 Place the other leg in front, with the knee bent.
 To stretch the calf muscles and the heel cord, push your hips toward the wall in a controlled fashion.
 Hold the position for 10 seconds and relax.
 Repeat this exercise 20 times for each foot.
-A strong pull in the calf should be felt during the stretch.
+You should feel a strong pull in the calf during the stretch.

-Eccentric Strengthening Protocol.
+Eccentric Strengthening.
 Eccentric strengthening is defined as contracting (tightening) a muscle while it is getting longer.
 Eccentric strengthening exercises can cause damage to the Achilles tendon if they are not done correctly.
 At first, they should be performed under the supervision of a physical therapist.
 Once mastered with a therapist, the exercises can then be done at home.
-These exercises may cause some discomfort, however, it should not be unbearable.
+These exercises may cause some discomfort, but it should not be unbearable:

 - Bilateral heel drop